thequeenbeebs/thequeenbeebs/README.md

 - I'm playing around with testing for the first time, and using my new knowledge of React hooks to create my portfolio website.
 - Along with that, I am also taking a course in Python on Udemy, and hope to have my first Python project up and running soon!
 - I'm looking to collaborate on projects surrounding social justice, climate change, and other work that aligns with my values.
-- Fun fact: I am currently in SW Utah performing in Tuacahn Ampitheatre's 2021 Broadway season!
+- Fun fact: I love rock climbing, hiking, and the outdoors.

 <!--
 **thequeenbeebs/thequeenbeebs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.